kinogmt/vag/readme.md

 # vagrant files for Fedora and CentOS

-Vagrant file ans some scripts to start docker, k8s, nomad and consul on CentOS or Fedora.
+Vagrant file and some scripts to start docker, k8s, nomad and consul on CentOS or Fedora.
 It is supporting only AWS and libvert now but it looks not very difficult to use other providers.